Will your French visa actually pass?

 Finding professionals in France is a self-managed process for which the search strategies above are sufficient in most cases.
 The categories where delay in finding the right professional carries the highest financial risk are the cross-border tax advisor (first-year filing errors and missed elections are difficult to reverse) and the immigration avocat (if a permit matter has gone past informal resolution and needs legal support).

-Our concierge membership provides ongoing access to guidance for Americans navigating France, including referrals to vetted professionals in each category.
+Our access membership provides ongoing access to guidance for Americans navigating France, including referrals to vetted professionals in each category.
 For the broader administrative setup sequence in which professional relationships are established, our first-month checklist covers when to prioritize each professional category in the arrival sequence.

 FAQ